JoshDoesStuff/SISR/docs/misc/faq.md

     SISR runs as a **system tray application** by default.

     - Right-click the tray icon to show/hide the UI
-    - Or launch with `-w --window-fullscreen false` to show the window at startup
+    - Or launch with `--w --window.fullscreen false` to show the window at startup
     - **If** the window runs **as overlay** press **`Ctrl+Shift+Alt+S`** or **`LB+RB+BACK+A`** (_"A" button needs to be pressed last_) to toggle UI visibility.